 Stay or stare at the most photographed Hotel in the World

 Fairmont Le Chateau Frontenac is the most photographed hotel in the world!
 It is located in Québec City, next to the federal government land of archeological site Chateau St.

 It was built by the Canadian Pacific Railways Company.
 They also built many castles and chateau-like hotels in the country in various provinces.
 This particular hotel was first opened in 1893 and has 18 floors, with 611 rooms, with a vintage and a royal-like ambiance.

 The hotel is managed by Fairmont Hotels and Resorts today.

 Fancy staying in an Ice Hotel?
-This time head to Montreal and book a room at the Hôtel de Glace.
+Head to Quebec City, and book a room at the Hôtel de Glace.
 It is the only kind of hotel in the whole of North America.